HTTP Request

 In the Request URL

-, I will fill in according to the formula URL?googlesheetId=a&range=b
+, you will fill in according to the formula URL?googlesheetId=a&range=b

 , where a